ZenonSeth/respec/doc/api.md

       player = objectRef,
       -- the `clicker` callback param, the live object reference to a Player (checked to be a player)

-      playerName = string,
-      -- the name of the player who right-clicked

       itemstack = ItemStack,
       -- the callback param, ItemStack object that the user used to right-click on the node